-Aged 63, Malaysian, Male Non-Independent Non-Executive Director
+YEK SIEW LIONG Aged 64, Malaysian, Male Non-Independent Non-Executive Director

-Mr Yek Siew Liong ("Mr Yek") was appointed to the Board of RKIB on 18 May 2007.
-His last re-election as Director was on 15 December 2020.
-He is a member of the Audit Committee, Remuneration Committee and Nomination Committee.
+Mr Yek Siew Liong ("Mr Yek") was appointed to the Board of RKIB on 18 May 2007 as Non-Independent Non-Executive Director.
+His last re-election as Director was on 29 November 2022.
+He is a member of the Nomination Committee.